 The Netherlands lie in USDA Plant Hardiness Zones 7-8.
-They enjoy a temperate maritime climate influenced by the North Sea and Atlantic Ocean, with cool summers and moderate winters.
+They enjoy a temperate maritime climate influenced by the North Sea and the Atlantic Ocean, with cool summers and moderate winters.

 Award-winning Abelia 'Edward Goucher' is a compact, semi-evergreen shrub with upright, gracefully arching stems bearing glossy, oval, dark green leaves with a bronze tinge when young.
 In midsummer, abundant clusters of lilac-pink, funnel-shaped flowers adorn the bush until fall.
 Their attractive bronze-tinged calyces further enrich the display and persist well after the flowers fall.

 Changing color over the seasons, Abelia × grandiflora 'Kaleidoscope' (Glossy Abelia) is a dwarf, variegated, semi-evergreen shrub.
 Emerging bright yellow and lime-green in spring, its glossy oval leaves turn golden yellow in summer before taking on glowing orange and fiery red hues in fall.
 The leaf coloration does not burn or scorch in the hottest of weather.

 Changing color over the passing seasons, Abelia × grandiflora 'Mardi Gras' (Glossy Abelia) is a compact, low growing, spreading, semi-evergreen shrub.
 Borne on pink to red stems, its glossy oval leaves emerge bright pink in spring, mature to sparkling creamy white and green as the season progresses before taking on coppery shades in the fall.